Google My Business is a free-to-use platform for attracting local traffic and increasing your company's current awareness.

 Let's say that you have a store and things are going well for you.
 Then, you decide to open up a new store.
 And now, it is time for you to spread the word!
 The first thing you need to do is add multiple locations to Google Business Profile.

-Thankfully, it doesn't require a lot of effort to manage Google Business Profile with multiple locations.
-You can add multiple locations on Google Business Profile and control them through a single master GMB account with the help of the location group feature.
+Thankfully, it doesn't require a lot of effort to manage Google My Business with multiple locations.
+You can add multiple business locations on Google Maps (natively connected to Google My Business) and control them through a single master Google Business Profile with the help of the location group feature.

-What is a location group in Google Business Profile / Google My Business?
+What is a location group in Google My Business?

 First, you need to log in to each account separately when changing a detail.
 If different employees manage each account, it can be a pain in the neck to find the login details when the person responsible is out of reach.